← Back to all apps

 Full Description

-Get the URL to hire a freelancer on Upwork.
-Provide a freelancer profile ID and this tool will return the direct link to their Upwork profile page where you can initiate the hiring process.
-CAPABILITY BOUNDARY:
+Get a direct link to message or hire a specific freelancer on Upwork.
+Provide a freelancer profile ID to receive their Upwork profile URL where you can initiate contact and hiring.

-• This tool only returns a hire URL for a specific freelancer profile ID.
+• This tool ONLY returns a read-only URL link for a specific freelancer profile ID.
+No actions are performed.

 • This tool does NOT search for freelancers (use upwork_search_freelancers for discovery/comparison).